Are you thinking of buying a composting toilet for your RV?

 In other words, it transforms solid waste into compost, i.e. a soil-like mass that’s quite similar to fertilizers.

-A compost toilet ditches the concept of flushing altogether which makes them a great environment-friendly alternative to traditional toilets.
+A compost toilet ditches the concept of flushing altogether which makes them a great environment-friendly alternative to a traditional toilet.

 How Do Composting Toilets Work?